xitongsys/efs/README.md

 |datanode02|10.0.0.3| /volume02, /data/data02, /users |

 So `/volume01, /data/data01` are on `datanode01(10.0.0.2)` and `/volume02,/data/data02,/users` are on datanode02.
+But for the users, only one root directory `/`.

-The client connects to NameNode and get the DataNode configs and then it will only communicates with the DataNodes to read/write files.
+The client connects to NameNode and get the DataNode infos.
+Then it will only communicates with the DataNodes to read/write files.

-So it is not a real distributed filesystem: it has no replica and something  like distributed blobs.
-But it is very suitable for small company to handle their different server storage resources.
+So it is not a full functional distributed filesystem.
+It has no replica and distributed blobs.
+But it is very suitable for small company to handle their different server storage resources and provide an uniform entrance to users.

 ## Example